katrinasuherman/HealthyRecipeAnalysis/README.md

 ### 1. "Healthy" Recipes and Sugar Proportion

+The hypotheses and test statistic are as follows:
     - Null hypothesis: Recipes tagged as "healthy" have the same proportion of sugar as recipes not tagged as "healthy."
     - Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of sugar compared to recipes not tagged as "healthy."
     - Test Statistic: The difference between the mean proportion of sugar in recipes tagged as "healthy" and the mean proportion of sugar in recipes not tagged as "healthy."
     - Significance Level: 0.05

 1. Choosing a test statistic.
     <!-- insert plot -->